School based vacancies are managed through the Recruitment Online system.

 Student support funded positions

-All education support class vacancies linked to Student Support Funding (SSF) are to be advertised as ongoing.
+All education support class vacancies linked to Student Support Funding (SSF) (or any successor program such as Disability Inclusion funding) are to be advertised as ongoing.
 A term of the ongoing employment for vacancies linked to SSF is that employment can be ended within the first 7 years of that person’s ongoing employment where:

 - the SSF or comparable funding reduces or ceases, and